echeran/smile-of-murugan/webbook/chapter19.md

 Subbiah (Saṇmuka Cuppaiyā) and the three poems by Hari Sreenivasan.
+S. Subbiah's poems are straightforward, powerful, witty comments on everyday life; some of them probably too simple; but a few at least have no equal in modern Tamil poetry in the forceful and yet graceful straightforwardness. \
+\ \ \ \ N. Padmanabhan (Nila.
+Patmanāpan) who has a fine short story (*Nān,* "I") in the collection, published in June 1968 an ambitious novel, *Talaimu-* *raikal* (Generations, 408 pp.), a rather involved but truly realistic piece of prose with a lot of local *couleur*, no doubt one of the most important contributions to Tamil prose in recent years.

-S. Subbiah's poems are straightforward, powerful, witty comments on everyday life; some of them probably too simple; but a few at least have no Apart from Chellappa's established and influential review, there are a few other magazines which have more serious ambitions than just to entertain and make a profit.
+Apart from Chellappa's established and influential review, there are a few other magazines which have more serious ambitions than just to entertain and make a profit.
 To these more serious journals